akarle/robosketch/robosketch/README.md

 make
 roslaunch openni_launch openni.launch &
 ```
-4) Once person is standing between 1.5 and 1.8 meters away from the kinect and is ready to calibrate
+4) Once person is standing between 1.5 and 1.8 meters away from the kinect and is ready to calibrate.
+Note that if it cannot calibrate the program will exit and you will have to rerun it until it calibrates.

 ```sh
 rosrun robosketch viznode
 ```